cwallacebailey/Project3_battleships_template/README.md

 ### Rules
 ---
-Accessed by typing 'R' the rules are two pages which add to the backstory of the game and explain what the user needs to know to play.
+Accessed by typing 'R' the rules are two pages that add to the backstory of the game and explain what the user needs to know to play.
 They also justify why you can't see the enemy ships and why the ships are placed randomly throughout the board.
 The user is told to 'hit enter to continue', in reality any key can be pressed.

 Page 1: